robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 .red[R1.1.1] _Unless_ the room is not locked
 * .green[C1.1.1] All room entrances are guarded

+???
+Now in step 2, we eliminate the doubts by introducing new claims about the situation that will need to be true.
+For example, all room entrances are guarded claim eliminates the first doubt.
 --

 .red[R1.1.2] _Unless_ search process does not cover the entire room
 * .green[C1.1.2] Kitty-Kitty-Kitty search process covers the entire room

+???
+This next claim if true address the second doubt, so on and so forth.

 ---
 class: middle